 Although the lubok faded in popularity in the 20th century due to the rise of other forms of mass media (radio, television, etc.), it did not disappear without influencing the revolutionary poster.
 In the years after 1917, when the Bolsheviks seized control of the Russian government, the revolutionary poster served the dual purpose of rallying the masses to the Bolsheviks’ cause and reinforcing the new symbols of the communist state.
 The communist propaganda (agitprop) posters of the Russian Telegraph Agency (ROSTA) during the Russian civil war (1917-22) perfectly demonstrate these two goals.
 Designed as a crude yet efficient way to spread information quickly, ROSTA posters were colorful stencil drawings displayed prominently in windows throughout cities.
 They not only kept citizens up to date on breaking developments on the war front, but also functioned as public service announcements on topics ranging from hygiene to communist doctrine.
 The talented Futurist poet (and early advocate of the revolution) Vladimir Mayakovsky (1893-1930) sketched and created many ROSTA posters, and is credited with developing their particular style.
 Combining the new visual language of the Soviet state (the much-used heavyset capitalist wearing a black top hat and monocle, for example) with his own aggressive style of poetry, Mayakovsky created messages often conveyed in sequential panels.
 In this rough-and-ready style reminiscent of comic books, the message of each ROSTA poster was both clear and memorable.

 Although the immediate post-revolutionary period proved to be a boon for many forms of graphic art, comics were not among them in the newly-formed Russian Soviet Federative Socialist Republic (and the Soviet Union it would later found).
 In a way, though, these events did spur the development of Russian language comics elsewhere.
 As Soviet rule took hold, quite a few people emigrated to neighboring countries.
-Many Russian graphic artists settled in the Kingdom of Yugoslavia (where comics gained in popularity throughout the 1920s and 1930s), and began to adapt Russian fairy tales and literary classics to comic book form.
+Many Russian graphic artists settled in the Kingdom of Yugoslavia (where comics gained in popularity throughout the 1920s and 1930s), and began to adapt Russian fairy tales and literary classics to comic book form, though initially only in Serbian.

-Fifteen of these comics have been reprinted in a large collection recently acquired by the Library of Congress, titled “Russkii komiks, 1935-1945: Korolevstvo Iugoslaviia” (Russian comics, 1935-1945: Kingdom of Yugoslavia).
+Fifteen of these comics have been reprinted and translated into Russian for the first time in a large collection recently acquired by the Library of Congress, titled “Russkii komiks, 1935-1945: Korolevstvo Iugoslaviia” (Russian comics, 1935-1945: Kingdom of Yugoslavia).
 If you have been putting off reading some of Pushkin’s fairy tales, these illustrated adaptations are the perfect way to finally do so.
 The collection also includes a new biographical comics treatment of one of the medium’s main proponents in Yugoslavia, Konstantin Kuznetsov.
 He, along with several other prominent comics authors and artists of the time, formed the basis of the “Belgrade Circle,” responsible for most of the content published in this new collection.

 Another “Belgrade Circle” member would prove instrumental in developing the comic book tradition within the Soviet Union.
 Yuri (Iurii) Lobachev, born to a Russian emigre family, eventually returned to the Soviet Union and set about working for various publications, including the children’s monthly, “Koster.”
 It was here that Lobachev tried to introduce Soviet audiences to comic books, and in January 1966 began publishing one-page installments of his new series “Hurricane to the rescue.”
 What begins with the kidnapping of two Soviet children by foreign spies turns into a globetrotting rescue attempt by the titular Soviet agent, codenamed Hurricane.
 Throughout its initial four months, Lobachev introduced the audience to these conniving foreign agents in Europe and colonial exploiters in Africa.
 The installments were in black-and-white penciling, with only the second entry in February fully colorized.